coreboot/coreboot/Documentation/tutorial/part2.md

 # Tutorial, part 2: Submitting a patch to coreboot.org

-## Part 1: Setting up an account at coreboot.org
+## Step 1: Set up an account at coreboot.org

-If you already have an account, skip to Part 2.
+If you already have an account, skip to Step 2.

 Otherwise, go to <https://review.coreboot.org> in your preferred web browser.
 Select **Sign in** in the upper right corner.